aldrinmathew/liquidart/docs/docs/tutorial/executing_queries.md

 Now that we've 'injected' this context into our `HeroesController` constructor, each `HeroesController` can execute database queries.

-!!!
-Service Objects and Dependency Injection
+!!! info "Service Objects and Dependency Injection"
     Our context is an example of a *service object*.
 A service encapsulates logic and state into a single object that can be reused in multiple controllers.
 A typical service object accesses another server, like a database or another REST API.
 Some service objects may simply provide a simplified interface to a complex process, like applying transforms to an image.
 Services are passed in a controller's constructor; this is called *dependency injection*.
 Unlike many frameworks, Liquidart does not require a complex dependency injection framework; this is because you write the code to create instances of your controllers and can pass whatever you like in their constructor.

 ## Executing Queries